appacademy/redux_workshop/part_2.md

 ### Phase 2: Loading All Todos

-As you've probably notices, we're saving our todos to `localStorage` just fine, but when we refresh the page all our todos disappear!
-We need to tell our app to retrieve all our todos once the page loads.
+As you've probably noticed, we're saving our todos to `localStorage` just fine, but when we refresh the page all of our todos disappear!
+We need to tell our app to retrieve all of our todos once the page loads.

 ### Action Creators